cvdlab-courses/cg/lessons/lesson03/readme.md

 ### exercise04

 write a script `exercise04.js` containing a contructor function for a Side object.
-a side should be described by its two vertices (i.e. two points).
+A side should be described by its two vertices (i.e. two points).
+A side should be able to compute its own length.

 ### exercise05